adomokos/climb_that_mountain/blog/2017/08/string_calculator_with_applicative_functors.md

     in fmap sum . sequence $ parsedInts input
 ```

-I find this the most readable, but I liked the journey of getting here with Applicative Functors.
+I find this form to be the most readable, but I liked the journey of getting there through the Applicative Functors.